Resolving Aadhaar Application Issues: Steps for Re-enrolment

 The Aadhaar Re-enrolment Process: Starting Anew

 Once you have gathered all your correct documents, you are ready to begin the re-enrolment process.
-It is very similar to your first application, but this time you will be extra careful.
+It is quite similar to your first application, but this time you will be extra careful.

 Finding an Official Aadhaar Enrolment Centre Near You